tomkerkhove/promitor/docs/configuration/v2.x/metrics/index.md

 - `resources` - An array of one or more resources to get metrics for.
 The fields required vary depending on the `resourceType` being created, and are documented for each resource.
+- `resourceDiscoveryGroups` An arror of one or more resource discovery groups that will be used to automatically discover all resources through Promitor Resource Discovery.
+For every found resource, it will get the metrics and report them.
+Learn more on resource discovery, in [our documentation](https://promitor.io/concepts/how-it-works#using-resource-discovery)

 All resources provide the capability to override the default Azure metadata: